ec-miller/Front-End-Udacity-Portfolio/readme.md

 Note that these projects are works in progress and will be completed over the next 5 months.
 I will update the History section below as the projects are completed.

-In the cards in the site you can try out the finished products or view their GitHub repositories.
+You can check out the site [here](https://ec-miller.github.io/Front-End-Udacity-Portfolio/).
+Scroll down to the cards to try out the finished products or view their GitHub repositories.
 Enjoy!

 ## Technologies
 - HTML5